-I like to introduce my colleagues and myself, to give you an idea about our backgrounds and interests.
-Besides the methods we work with, it’s also important to know something about our personal interests.
-To feel free to talk about everything you want, is’t important to feel connection with your therapist.
+I would like to introduce my colleagues and myself, to give you an impression about our backgrounds and interests.
+Besides the methods we work with, it’s also important to share some personal personal interests.
+Feeling free to talk about everything you want is essential for building a connection with your therapist.

-In 1992 I graduated in psychology at Nijmegen University (MSc).
-After that I moved back to Maastricht, where I grew up.
+In 1992 I graduated with a Master’s degree in psychology from Nijmegen University.
+Afterward, I moved back to Maastricht, where I grew up.

 I specialized in cognitive-behavorial therapy, client-centered therapy, couples counseling, organisational psychology and solution-orientated coaching.